Author: Charlotte Anthony | Category: Final Words... | Dental Science (M.S.) | May 15, 2018

 Dental caries being a dynamic lesion involving phases of demineralization and remineralization, can be prevented with careful observation of the “caries balance” by the patient and dentist.
 The scale can be tipped in favor of remineralization if detected early before cavitation.
-However, radiographs do not detect demineralization until about 30% to 40% of mineral loss, this is the amount needed to create a change in radiographic density.
+However, radiographs do not detect demineralization until about 30 percent to 40 percent of mineral loss, this is the amount needed to create a change in radiographic density.

 PTR/LUM had a sensitivity of 0.89, IR had a sensitivity of 0.38 while CBCT had 0.40.

 The experience was enlightening and made me aware of my perseverance and resilience as I scaled all hurdles to complete my project.